Mexico is one of the destinations that I keep travelling back to.

 In addition to its famed coastline, of which there is an incredible 9330km of it, Mexico is also home to 67 national parks.

 For me personally, it’s the nature that really draws me in.
 Especially the three species of monkeys found in Mexico.
-Black howler monkeys will always have a special place in my heart after studying them in a rainforest in Belize for four weeks.
+Black howler monkeys will always have a special place in my heart.
+I spent four weeks studying them in a rainforest in Belize.

-But besides the nature, Mexico is also an ideal destination for culture lovers.
+But besides nature, Mexico is also an ideal destination for culture lovers.

 And then there’s Mexican cuisine.

-Finally, the people.
+Finally, the locals.
 Mexicans are some of the friendliest people I’ve ever met anywhere, right up there with Guatemalans.

 Travel to Mexico for the Culture:

 San Miguel de Allende is a colonial-era the central highlands.
 It’s famous for baroque Spanish architecture, arts scene and cultural festivals.
 Further reading: What to see and do in Miguel de Allende.